-The enabled threshold voltage is 1.2 V typical.
-With EN held below the threshold voltage the device is shut down and switching is inhibited even if the VIN voltage is above its UVLO threshold.
-The IC quiescent current decreases to a minimum in this state.
-If the EN pin voltage is increased above its threshold while the VIN voltage is also above its UVLO threshold, the device becomes active.
-When the device is active switching begins and the soft-start sequence initiates.
-The TPS54360B-Q1 ramps up the output voltage at a rate based on the internal digital soft-start
+The enable threshold voltage is 1.2 V typical.
+With EN held below that voltage the device is disabled and switching is inhibited even if VIN is above its UVLO threshold.
+The IC quiescent current is reduced in this state.
+If the EN voltage is increased above the threshold while VIN is above its UVLO threshold, the device becomes active.
+Switching is enabled, and the soft start sequence is initiated.
+The TPS54360B starts at the soft-start time determined by the internal soft start time.